saucelabs/sauce-docs/docs/mobile-apps/features/network-capture.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Network Traffic Capture is a functionality that gives you the ability to record network traffic and HTTP/HTTPS request headers during your native Android and iOS/iPadOS mobile app app tests.
+Network Traffic Capture is a functionality that gives you the ability to record network traffic for HTTP/HTTPS requests during Android and iOS/iPadOS mobile app tests on real devices.
 This provides granular insight into your app’s behavior, facilitates debugging, and helps you determine which development team is responsible for application failure.

 With this feature, traffic is recorded on our side and exposes the HAR file through your test’s endpoint, producing HTTP traffic information to help you troubleshoot.